adelpap/fend-project-memory-game/README.md

 The player can see a deck of 16 cards facing down and has to find the matching cards by clicking on the cards and flipping them.

 Only two cards can be flipped each time.
-There is a timer that starts counting when the user first clicks on a card and a moves counter that counts the player's moves.
+There is a timer that starts counting when the user first clicks on a card and a moves counter.
 There is also a star score that goes down every 16 moves the player makes and a reset button that can restart the game.

 At the end of the game a screen pops up showing the final score in stars, the amount of moves the player made and the time that has passed.
 It also includes a restart button that lets the player restart the game.